SolomonKibon/Bank_customer_Churn_modeling/README.md

 To explore the analysis, clone this repository to your local machine using:

-# Bank Customer Churn Modeling Macine Learnig
+# Bank Customer Churn Modeling Machine Learnig

 ## Introduction
 In this project, we perform an in-depth analysis of a dataset related to bank customer churn.
 Customer churn refers to the phenomenon where customers stop using the services of a company.
 The primary objective of this project is to build a predictive model that can identify potential churners based on various features available in the dataset.
 The project involves data preprocessing, exploratory data analysis, model training, and the creation of a predictive web application.